 |Very High||Somlent Percept, Autosense & Air Egg Plus|

-Check out our current range pressure relief mattresses by downloading our free brochure!
+Check out our full pressure relief mattress guide by downloading our free brochure!

 1) SOMLENT NEBULA

-For the lower end of the risk spectrum, the Somlent Nebula is a great everyday pressure relief mattress.
+For those looking at the lower end of the risk spectrum in the pressure relief mattress guide, the Somlent Nebula is a great everyday pressure relief mattress.

 The castellated foam insert provides excellent pressure reduction without compromising on comfort and support.
 Meanwhile, the reinforced foam of outer core also helps to hold the mattress securely to ensure it is keeping every patient supported and comfortable.